3 Steps for Prioritizing Digital Accessibility in 2023

 Get the right tools

 Determine what tools you’ll need for the job.
-The right software makes accessibility much easier.
-For example, PDF remediation can be a tedious and difficult process if you’re interacting with a complicated tag tree, but partially automated tools can make the job fast and easy while maintaining accuracy.
+Making content accessible can be much easier with the right software.
+For example, PDF remediation can be a tedious and difficult process if you’re interacting with a complicated tag tree, but partially automated tools or even fully automated solutions can make the job fast and easy while maintaining accuracy.

 Prioritizing digital accessibility doesn’t need to be overwhelming.
-Learn about the people who will benefit from it, determine what standards you need to follow, and strategize how you will tackle making content accessible to everyone in 2023.
+Learn about the people who will benefit from it, determine what standards you need to follow, and strategize how you will tackle making content accessible to make your resources available to everyone in 2024.

-When you’re ready to prioritize accessibility for your PDFs and other digital content, let Equidox help!
-Or call us at 216-529-3030.
+When you’re ready to prioritize accessibility for your PDFs and other digital content, let Equidox help

 Subscribe